Risk and the board of directors

 - management processes in place to mitigate significant risks to an acceptable level;

-- ongoing monitoring of significant risks and internal and external environmental factors that may change the group’s risk profile; and
+- continuing monitoring of significant risks and internal and external environmental factors that may change the group’s risk profile; and

-- a regular review by the group of both the type and amount of external insurance that it buys, bearing in mind the availability of such cover, its cost and the likelihood and magnitude of the risks involved.
+- a regular review by the group of both the type and amount of external insurance purchased, bearing in mind the availability of cover, its cost and the likelihood and magnitude of the risks involved.